 Sometimes we are able to open cockpits at the museum

 The museum relies on its volunteers to open aircraft cockpits and is unable to guarantee that cockpits like the Vulcan will be open every day.
-The cockpits tend to be open more frequently during special event days, details of which are always posted on this page of the museum website; BUT WE CANNOT GURANTEE THIS!
+The cockpits tend to be open more frequently during special event days, details of which are always posted on the news page of the museum website, or via our Twitter feed; BUT WE CANNOT GURANTEE THIS!

 Please remember that there is a small additional fee to access the aircraft.
-This year the monies raised from these aircraft admissions will be going towards the fund to build the new café / education facility.
+This year the monies raised from these aircraft admissions will be going towards the aircraft restoration and repainting work that we undertake.

 Due to the delicate nature of the leather sets in some aircraft like the Varsity, Shackleton and Hastings we do not allow people to sit in the seats.
 Please respect this museum guidance and listen to the advice of our volunteer cockpit openers.